leo-bogert/bumblebee-multiscreen-tools/README.md

     PRIMUS_SYNC=1 primusrun ...

-Or just disable compositing on demand with the hotkey before as mentioned by the system settings: `ALT + SHIFT + F12`.
+Or just disable compositing on demand with the hotkey as mentioned by the system settings: `ALT + SHIFT + F12`.

 ### External screen not working